Oahu Luau Guide

 FAQ

-Are luaus worth it?
+Are Luaus worth it?

 Luaus are always a pricey affair, especially if you’re attending as a family.
-However, the experiences you’ll have and all that is included in each package makes them well worth the costs.
-If you booked each of the activities, dinners, and shows you’ll partake in separately, you’d pay much more than you do for an entire luau.
-At a luau, you’ll learn a lot about Polynesian culture while eating a wonderful meal and experiencing phenomenal entertainment.
-So, yes, luaus are certainly worth the price!
+However, the experiences you’ll have and all that is included in each package make them well worth the costs.

 Is transportation provided?

-Some luaus offer transportation from popular lodging areas.
+Some offer transportation from popular lodging areas.
 Germaine’s offers free transportation from Waikiki.
 Paradise Cove, Ka Moana, Toa, and the Polynesian Cultural Center luaus offer paid transportation for around $20-$30.

 Can you attend only the show?